 Petitioner operated retail stores and was the nation's largest private employer.
 Respondent employees brought a class action suit alleging sex discrimination in pay and promotions by petitioner.
 The district court granted the employees' motion for class certification.
 The United States Court of Appeals for the Ninth Circuit substantially affirmed.
 The Supreme Court granted certiorari.

 Was the certification of the plaintiff class violative of the Federal Rules of Civil Procedure 23(a) and (b)(2)?

-The Supreme Court of the United States held that the employees' class could not be certified because the action did not satisfy the commonality requirement of Fed.
+The Supreme Court held that the employees' class could not be certified because the action did not satisfy the commonality requirement of Fed.
 R. Civ.
 P. 23(a)(2).
-According to the Court, the employees failed to offer significant proof that Wal-Mart operated under a general policy of discrimination.
-An expert who testified that Wal-Mart had a strong corporate culture that made it vulnerable to gender bias did not determine how often stereotypes played a meaningful role in employment decisions.
-The Court found that the employees' statistical and anecdotal evidence did not show that a common mode of exercising managerial discretion pervaded the entire company.
+The employees failed to offer significant proof that the employer operated under a general policy of discrimination.
+An expert who testified that the employer had a strong corporate culture that made it vulnerable to gender bias did not determine how often stereotypes played a meaningful role in employment decisions.
+The employees' statistical and anecdotal evidence did not show that a common mode of exercising managerial discretion pervaded the entire company.
 In addition, the employees' backpay claims were improperly certified under Rule 23(b)(2), which did not allow certification of monetary relief claims that were not incidental to injunctive or declaratory relief.

 Not a Lexis Advance subscriber?
 Try it out for free.

 Be Sure You're Prepared for Class